VA Disability Benefits for Bronchitis

 VA Rating Schedule for Chronic Bronchitis

 VA rates chronic bronchitis under 38 C.F.R.
-4.97, diagnostic code (DC) 6600.
-Veterans can be rated between 10% and 100% depending on the severity of their condition.
+4.97, Diagnostic Code (DC) 6600.
+Veterans can be rated between 10 and 100 percent depending on the severity of their condition.
 According to 38 C.F.R.
 4.97, DC 6600, a veteran must experience the following levels of pulmonary dysfunction to qualify for a chronic bronchitis disability rating:

 - FEV-1 of 71% to 80% predicted; or